 No evidence shows dogs have been domesticated and raised as pets in their current form for more than a few thousand years.
 It is believed to be a result of human interference in the natural mating cycles of wolves.

 The Benefits of Feeding Your Dog Primarily or Entirely on Raw Food

 The benefits of feeding your dog primarily or entirely on raw food are amazing.
 Dogs who eat raw food have a much better immune system and are less likely to get diseases than dogs who eat only commercial food.
 They also have a shinier coat, maintain a healthy weight, and have good oral health.
 Changing your dog’s diet and nutrition plan can be confusing, so this article will give you the easiest way to do it: slowly adding raw food into their diet!

 The Top Five Health Benefits of Feeding Your Dog Raw Food

 Just like us, dogs experience many health benefits from eating a healthy, balanced diet – and the top five health benefits are listed below:

 1. Stronger Immune System

-A strong immune system is absolutely crucial for every living animal on this planet – including humans and dogs.
+A strong immune system is crucial for every living animal, including humans and dogs.
 Feeding your dog a raw diet can help their immune system strengthen and work at an optimal level.
 The stronger the immune system, the better protection your dog has against short-term and long-term diseases, illnesses, and infections!